 You've made up your mind to finally take a crack at knitting, cake decorating, paper crafting … whatever.
 But how to make it happen when there are so many options?
 The truth: Just.
 Go.
 Start.

-But if you need a little extra push to make those new-hobby dreams a reality (raising our hands), here are some awesome get-going tips from some of our favorite Bluprint makers.
+But if you need a little extra push to make those dreams of a new creative outlet a reality (raising our hands), here are some awesome get-going tips from some of our favorite Bluprint makers.

 You Do You

 When choosing a project, start wherever your heart beats.
 “If you have a desire to make a glam sequined jumpsuit, there is zero reason why you should start with a pillowcase,” says sewing expert Marcy Harriell of Re:Fashion .
 “And the reverse is true, too—if home decor makes your feet dance, well, that’s your first step!”

 Be the Little Maker Who Could

 Our resident cheerleader is here to tell you: Don’t give up!
 “Even the pros don’t get it right the first time, so try to enjoy the creative process and not focus too much on the end result,” says Kristen Johnson of Bring The Party .
 “I even save my ‘failed’ projects because an idea on how to fix, improve and further explore them might come at a later time.
 Nothing is ever wasted while creating, it’s all a trial and error of beautiful possibilities!”

 Whether it’s right here on Bluprint or in person at a local studio, let someone who's been there show you the way!
 “Classes let you work at your own pace, and you have an instructor there to guide you,” says cake guru Joshua John Russell of Man About Cake.